jhedstrom/pnwds-2012-behat-mink-drupal-qa/one/01_slide.md

       As a site owner
       I need to know that my site is properly configured

-    Scenario: No php filter for comments                                             # features/no_anon_php.feature:6 Given I am on the homepage                                                     # FeatureContext::iAmOnTheHomepage() When I follow "Articles"                                                       # FeatureContext::clickLink()
+    Scenario: No php filter for comments
+      Given I am on the homepage
+       When I follow "Articles"
-        And I follow "Read more"                                                       # FeatureContext::clickLink() Then I should not see "You may post PHP code.
+        And I follow "Read more"
+       Then I should not see "You may post PHP code.
 	        You should include <?php ?> tag"
-       # FeatureContext::assertPageNotContainsText()

 		    The text "You may post PHP code.
-You should include <?php ?> tag" appears in the text of this page, but it should not.
+You should include <?php ?>
+			tag" appears in the text of this page, but it should not.

     1 scenario (1 failed)
     4 steps (3 passed, 1 failed)